 2018 was a landmark year with victims of sexual harassment courageously speaking out against their abusers.
-From Uber to Hollywood, the #MeToo movement has triggered a change amongst employers and employees everywhere.
+From Uber to Hollywood, the #MeToo movement has triggered a change among employers and employees everywhere.

 However, dealing with sexual harassment and inappropriate behavior is still very much a problem in the workplace.
 In this article, we take a look at how HR professionals can combat sexual harassment in the workplace.

 The culture of covering up is the number one reason why perpetrators of sexual harassment often go unpunished.
 From line managers worried about how a sexual harassment case would impact his/her KPI to members of the senior management team anxious to avoid any bad press, many organizations often choose to cover up sexual harassment allegations.

 From victims being pressured by their own superiors to drop the case to perpetrators being let off with a “stern warning”, such behavior only perpetuates this culture and in fact, empowers aggressors while leaving victims feeling exposed and vulnerable.
 In many cases, the victim often ends up being punished for daring to speak out against his/her aggressor.
 Whereas in other cases, the victim was pressured into silence, citing the need to remain “supportive” towards his/her colleagues.

 Instead, HR professionals need to take steps in dealing with sexual harassment to ensure that all allegations of abuse and harassment are dealt with firmly without fear or favor.
 In this situation, we can see how an organization’s HR director pulled no stops in ensuring that a perpetrator was terminated from his position when it was determined that he was abusive and repeatedly made lewd remarks toward his colleagues.